-I have written a number of eBooks, sold them, gave them away for free online and also did sales for other people who have them as an affiliate.
-I have seen 5 different ways to sell them that work very well.
+I have written a number of eBooks, sold them, gave them away for free online and also did sales for other people who have them as an affiliate and so I have a lot of experience to share about this.

 Every method requires their own preparation, but one thing you always have to have is the actual eBook ready so that’s what I want to cover first before I explain the options.